 Attendance in Class

-To get the most from our program, class attendance is VERY IMPORTANT.
+To get the most from our program, class attendance is very important.
 If you must miss your regular class, please try to attend one of the other classes at your level during that week.
-If this is impossible, please call and for a nominal fee of $20.00 we will do a makeup class with you.
+If this is impossible, for a nominal fee of $20.00, we will do a makeup class with you.
 Bitches in season/heat are allowed into class.

 All classes begin promptly.
 We would appreciate you arriving approximately 10 minutes prior to each class so you can warm your dog up before the formal class begins.
 Our classes run from 1½ to 2 hours.

-Be sure to exercise/air your dog before class.
-If an accident happens, you will be given the tools to clean it up.
+Be sure to exercise or air your dog before class.
+If an accident occurs, you will be given the tools to clean it up.
 Do not train your dog until at least 1 hour after feeding.
 This applies to your classes as well.
-You may give him a treat/snack before training so he/she is not working on an empty stomach.
+You may give them a treat before training so he/she is not working on an empty stomach.

 As our classes are held indoors and outdoors (weather permitting), please dress accordingly.

 Who Should Train

 We allow up to 2 adults per dog to participate in the classes.
 Each person can work half the class; however, we will want you both on the training floor when instructions are being given.

 Only in special circumstances do we allow students to attempt training who are under the age of 15 years.
 If you have any questions on this, please call us.
 This is due to the fact that children and even some teenagers do not have the self-discipline, initiative, and in some cases, the strength to train a dog.